-For users that wish to have an E-stop button for their controller without a remote front panel, Brooks sells an E-stop Box with a connector pigtail that plugs into the Remote Front Panel connector.
-For users who wish to have a Manual Control Pendant (MCP), as shown in Figure 2-5, that can be carried around the workcell, Brooks offers two hardware MCPs.
-The standard unit weighs 0.567 kg and includes an E-stop button.
-For those applications where an operator must be inside the working volume of the robot while teaching, an alternate teach pendant with an E-stop button and a 3-position hold-to-run button is also available.
+For users that wish to have an E-Stop button for their controller without a remote front panel, Brooks sells an E-Stop Box with a connector pigtail that plugs into the Remote Front Panel connector.

+For users who want to have an MCP (Figure 2-4) that can be carried around the workcell, Brooks offers two (2) hardware MCPs.
+The standard unit weighs 0.567 kg and includes an E-Stop button.
+For those applications where an operator must be inside the working volume of the robot while teaching, an alternate teach pendant with an E-Stop button and a 3-position hold-to-run button is also available.
 The PreciseFlex MCP's come with a 25-pin DSub connector that directly attaches to some PrecisePlace robots and the Guidance Systems.
-A 25-pin DSub to 10-pin connector adaptor cable is available for plugging the MCP into the Remote Front Panel connector of a Guidance 1000A/B Controller.
+A 25-pin DSub to 10-pin connector adaptor cable is available for plugging the MCP into the Remote Front Panel connector of a Guidance 1000A Controller.

-Figure 2-5: Manual Control Pendant
+Figure 2-4: Manual Control Pendant